Bang Bang Rock & Roll: In other media

 The first track from the album, "Formed a Band" was featured on the video game FIFA Street 2, as well as an episode of ITV's Lewis, the popular Inspector Morse spin-off.
 An earlier version of the song had previously been released on "The New Cross: An Angular Sampler", a compilation album released by Angular Records in 2003; and as a single on Rough Trade Records in 2004.

 "Moving to L.A." was featured on "Bring Your Own Poison: The Rhythm Factory sessions".
-The single 'Good Weekend' has been featured on the Channel 4 programme Skins as well as the romantic comedy Good Luck Chuck.
+The single 'Good Weekend' has been featured on the Channel 4 TV Show Skins as well as the romantic comedy Good Luck Chuck.
 Although it wasn't released as a single, the album track "Fight!" was used in British teen soap Hollyoaks, while the album's title track, "Bang Bang, Rock & Roll", was featured on the Xbox 360 video game Saints Row as well as the 2012 Chevrolet "Chevy Sonic" Super Bowl Commercial.
 It was also covered by the American indie rock band We Are Scientists on their 2006 b-sides album Crap Attack.